dimkastanas/dimkastanas.github.io/_pages/publications.md

 selection.
 Language Sciences Annual Symposium 2024. [poster]

 ## Talks
+**Referential communication in Autistic adults: the case of visual access, implied meanings and semantic properties**
-2025 University of Cambridge, Experimental Pragmatics Workshop
+Talk presented at the University of Cambridge, Experimental Pragmatics Workshop, 2025.

-2025 Language Abilities in Children with Autism (LACA), online.
+**A novel task for testing explicit and implicit meanings in referential communication: evidence from autistic adults** Language Abilities in Children with Autism (LACA), 2025.

+**Referential and pragmatic communication in autistic adults: is perspective-taking really the problem?**
-2024 University College London, Experimental Pragmatics Workshop.
+Talk presented at the University College London, Experimental Pragmatics Workshop, 2024.

+**Resolving referential ambiguity: visual access and competing semantic properties**
-2024 Cambridge Processing and Acquisition of Language Laboratory, University of Cambridge.
+Talk presented at the Cambridge Processing and Acquisition of Language Laboratory (CAMPAL), University of Cambridge, 2024.